 Unicorn March is all about support, pride, and celebration, for everyone who falls through the cracks of the LGBTQIPA+ community.
-All of us with intersecting oppressions, and everyone who doesn’t fit into those neat, understandable binary models that get more attention and advocacy.
+Everyone with intersecting oppressions.
+And everyone who doesn’t fit into those neat, understandable binary models that get more attention and advocacy.

 The bi, pan, ply, omni, ace spectrum, aromantic spectrum, polyamorous, genderqueer, nonbinary, intersex, and just plain queer folks whose experiences are so often erased.

 The unicorns.
 The amazing creatures that so many people, even in our own community, don’t believe exist… but who make the world such a magical place to live in.

 These memes were created to support the many nonbinary people who face hostility and abuse from both the public, and from within their own community.

 Nonbinary people don’t have to identify as trans, of course; and some feel very alienated from the part of the trans community they’ve experienced.

 But when the term was coined, it was intended to include nonbinary and gender non-conforming people — and still is.

 You can click through to read more about that.
 Or just enjoy scrolling through these memes and sharing them with your community.

 Anyone can face barriers to coming out.
 When you rely on someone for emotional or financial support, and don’t know how they’ll feel about who you are, or don’t think they’ll take it well, it’s hard to share something so personal with them.